 This vehicle is equipped with the Tire Pressure Monitoring System (TPMS).
 It monitors tire pressure of all 4 tires except the spare.
-When the low tire pressure warning light is lit and the CHECK TIRE warning appears in the vehicle information display, one or more of your tires is significantly under-inflated.
+When the low tire pressure warning light is lit and the CHECK TIRE PRESSURE warning appears in the vehicle information display, one or more of vour tires is significantly under-inflated.
+If equipped, the system also displays pressure of all tires (except the spare tire) on the display screen by sending a signal from a sensor that is installed in each wheel.